Nazar Chepurnyi: 2019

 Chepurnyi competed at the Ukraine International Cup and the Ukrainian Championships where he finished second in the all-around behind Illia Kovtun.
 He was selected to compete at the inaugural junior World Championships in Győr alongside Kovtun and Volodymyr Kostiuk.
 While there Chepurnyi helped Ukraine finish second behind Japan and individually he placed seventh in the all-around.
 He qualified to three event finals: floor exercise, parallel bars, and horizontal bar.
 He won the bronze on floor exercise behind Ryu Sung-hyun and Félix Dolci, finished seventh on parallel bars, and won the gold medal on the horizontal bar.
 He next competed at the European Youth Olympic Festival in Baku, Azerbaijan.
 He, alongside Kovtun and Kostiuk, won the gold medal in the team competition.
 Chepurnyi placed sixth in the all-around and fourth on vault but won three individual medals: gold on floor exercise and pommel horse and silver on rings behind Mukhammadzhon Iakubov.

-Senior
+Senior gymnastics career

 2021

 Chepurnyi competed at the World Challenge Cups in Varna and Cairo.
 He won the gold medal on vault at each and also won a bronze medal on pommel horse in Cairo.
 He ended up winning the 2020–2021 series title on vault.
 Chepurnyi was selected to compete at the World Championships; he qualified to the vault final in first place.
 However, during the event final he crashed his second vault and finished seventh.